codr7/whirlog/README.md

 Databases are implemented as directories containing one file per table. `with-db` may be used to indicate a path and open specified tables there.

 ### Contexts
-Contexts are completely independent, atomic transactions.
-Feel free to start as many as you like, nested, and/or in parallel threads.
-Contexts are committed on success and rolled back on error by default, but the behavior may be customized by manually calling `commit-changes` and/or `rollback-changes` as needed.
+Contexts are independent atomic transactions.
+Changes are committed on success and rolled back on error by default, but the behavior may be customized by manually calling `commit-changes` and/or `rollback-changes` as needed.

 ### Tables
-A table is a persistent, ordered collection of records.
+A table is a persistent, ordered tree of records.

 #### Keys
 Each table has a set of columns, some of which form its primary key.
 Record keys are ordered using `whirlog:column-compare`which defaults to `rb:compare`-ing the values.